 Extra features can enhance the sauna experience.

-- Lighting: Standard bulbs or LED lights can be enhanced by the use of color following chromotherapy principles.
+- Lighting: Standard bulbs, LED, or infrared lights can be enhanced by the use of color following chromotherapy principles.
 This is a form of complementary treatment that claims to improve the body’s balance and energy using harmless light rays in the visible color spectrum.

 - Controls: Some models feature digital controls, which make adjusting the temperature easy and accurate.
 This also makes the temperature easy to read and monitor.
 Some models allow the user to set the temperature to either Fahrenheit or Celsius.